funglaub/emacs.d/README.md

 To add new packages you wish to have installed automagically when running cask (invoked directly or through the Makefile), add a line to `Cask`.

+If you wish to add custom lisp libraries, place them in `site-lisp` which is part of `autoload-path`.

 ## Credits

 Heavily inspired by [batsov's Emacs prelude](http://batsov.com/prelude/)